rahimkhoja/Atomik_Controller/README.md

  6. After 2 Minutes go to http://192.168.1.100 in your web browser
  7. Login to the Atomik Controller with (Username: admin, Password: admin)

-### Atomik API Details ###

-The Atomik API accepts JSON Commands on Port 4200 of the Atomik Controller to control the Atomik lighting Zones.
-Atomik API Remotes are setup, and applied to Zones from within the Atomik Controller web administration GUI.
-Atomik Api Remotes only have two types of commands, List and Issue.
-List will accept JSON that contains a valid username and password and return a JSON list of all the available zones and their current settings to the user.
-Issue will accept JSON that contains a valid username and password along with zone light settings, then it will update the light settings and return a JSON list of all the available zones along with the updates zone information from the Issued command.
-If command is not accepted or invalid credentials are passed to the Atomik API, an error JSON is returned.

-All Commands are posted to 'http://192.168.1.100:4200/atomik' ( or the IP Address of the controller )

-Here are some example commands:

-**List Command JSON Request Example:**

- *{"Command":"List","User":"rahimk","Password":"password"}*

-**List Command JSON Valid Response:**

- *{
-  { "ZoneName":"Bedroom", "Configuration":{ "Channel":"0", "Status":"1", "ColorMode":"0", "Brightness":"100", "Color":"198", "WhiteTemp":"2700" }}
-  { "ZoneName":"Living Room", "Configuration":{ "Channel":"1", "Status":"1", "ColorMode":"1", "Brightness":"100", "Color":"0", "WhiteTemp":"2700" }}
-  { "ZoneName":"Hallway", "Configuration":{ "Channel":"2", "Status":"0", "ColorMode":"1", "Brightness":"100", "Color":"0", "WhiteTemp":"6500" }}
- }*

-**List Command JSON Invalid Response:**

- *{"Error": "Invalid Username or Password"}*

-**Notes on Response:**

- * Channel can be any integer, but it is assigned by the controller.
-Each Atomik Api will have a channel associated to a Zone.
- * Status can be 0 or 1.
-0 represents Zone lights Off, and 1 represents Zone lights On.
- * ColorMode can be 0 or 1.
-0 represents Color Mode, and 1 represents White Mode.
- * Brightness can be any integer between 0 and 100.
-Brightness represents the percentage of Brightness a Zone is set to.
- * Color can be any integer between 0 and 255.
-Each Color integer represents a different color while in Color Mode.
- * WhiteTemp can be any integer between 2700 ( Warm White ) and 6500 ( Cold White ).

 ### Atomik Controller Technical Details ###